noahehall/theBookOfNoah/architecture/interface-oriented-design.md

     - using the same interface but with potentially different implementations
     - e.g. when multiple classes that all implement the same set of methods
   - resources
-    - time, memory, file handles, db connectdions, threads, etc
+    - time, memory, file handles, db connections, threads, etc
   - use case
     - describes an interaction between a user and a system that fulfills a goal
   - internal use case